How to Leverage a Simulator for Flight Training

 Did You Just Cross Out the Units?

 I did!
-This is called a conversion factor,((More precisely, you may hear this called dimensional analysis or the factor-label method.)) and is based on the principle that anything multiplied by 1 equals itself.
+This is called a conversion factor,2 and is based on the principle that anything multiplied by 1 equals itself.
 It is an easy way to convert between units, and allows us to solve a variety of aviation problems.

 The Lost Airports of California’s Bay Area